 According to Miriam-Webster’s Learner’s Dictionary, a placebo is

-a pill or substance that is given to a patient like a drug but that has no physical effect on the patient
+a pill or substance that is given to a patient like a medication but that has no physical effect on the patient

 In Bendetti’s 2010 experiment, “How Placebos Change the Patient’s Brain”, he found that

-mechanisms that are activated by placebos are the same as those activated by drugs, which suggests a cognitive/affective interference with drug action.
+mechanisms that are activated by placebos are the same as those activated by medications, which suggests a cognitive/affective interference with the medicine action.